 - Students’ confidence in supporting mothers increases as does their employability, as Trusts recognise the benefit of engaging staff who do not need further infant feeding training.

-To start your university’s journey to accreditation, see our dedicated universities resources section for full details on preparing and applying to go Baby Friendly.
+To start your university’s journey to accreditation, see our guidance on implementing the Baby Friendly university standards.
 You may also want to start thinking about attending Baby Friendly training.